Biratnagar: History

 On 4 March 1947, the first anti-Rana movement in Nepal started in Biratnagar at the Biratnagar jute mills under the leadership of Girija Prasad Koirala and B. P. Koirala.
 This sparked a countrywide anti-Rana demonstration that eventually led to the abolishment of Rana rule in Nepal.
+During the panchayat system in Nepal the Pradhan Pancha who also happened to manage district level body for Biratnagar was Govinda Bahadur Baruwal.
+He was also the committee member of Mahendra Morang Adarsha Multiple Campus (MMAMC) which is one of the oldest, most prestigious and leading academic institution of providence 1.

 Climate

+The City has its best climate between February to mid April and August to early December.

 The highest temperature ever recorded in Biratnagar was 43.0 °C on the 14 April 1992, while the lowest temperature ever recorded was -1.0 °C in December 1970 and January 1971.

 Demography

-Languages

-According to 2011 CBS census data, 39% of the population in the city spoke Nepali, 38% Maithili, 5% Urdu, 2% Rajastani, and 15% spoke other languages as their first language.